NiccoloSalvini/sbd_25_26/_book/17-pca.md

 #>   18.97047 6945.16571  209.51878   87.72916
 ```

-The variables have very different variances: the UrbanPop variable measuring the percentage of the population in each state living in an urban area, is not a comparable number to the number of rapes in each state per 100,000 individuals.
-If we do not scale the variables before performing PCA, then most of the principal components that we observed would be driven by the Assault variable, since it has the largest mean and variance.
-Here, it is important to standardize the variables to have mean zero and standard deviation one before performing PCA.
+**Important**: The variables have very different variances.
+The `UrbanPop` variable (percentage) is not comparable to the number of arrests per 100,000.
+If we don't scale the variables before performing PCA, most principal components would be driven by the `Assault` variable, since it has the largest mean and variance. **It is crucial to standardize variables to have mean zero and standard deviation one before performing PCA.**

+### 17.2.3 Performing PCA with prcomp()

-The option scale = TRUE, does a scaling of the variables to have standard deviation one.
+The option `scale = TRUE` scales the variables to have standard deviation one.

 ```r